smaxtec/adis/README.md

-# ADIS-Parser
+# ADIS
-A Parser for Agricultural Data Interchange Syntax.
+A python package for parsing and creating ADIS (Agricultural Data Interchange Syntax) files.

 This parser supports **Class A** ADIS format.